sictweb/bti425-2020/graded-work/assign1.md

 #### Consistent layout

 We must have a consistent and functional visual layout.
 Therefore, the first task is to create a layout, or a structure.
 You can use the guidance in the [React web services intro](https://github.com/sictweb/bti425/tree/master/Week_04) code example (in the repo).
 Customize the "template" so that your name appears in the header area of the viewport.
+Make sure that there is a navigation scheme.
+And, on each component, include navigation links and/or buttons that enables the user to effectively use the app.

 <br>